ttu/patterns-and-principles/README.md

 ### Other

-These examples mainly compare Functional and Object patterns.
+These examples primarily compare functional and object-oriented patterns.

   * Dependecy Injection
   * Functions instead of DI